stfc/PSyclone/tutorial/training/users/lfric/README.md

 ## Solution for Missing Parameter
 PSyclone will detect that a parameter is missing for the kernel:

-    Parse Error: Kernel 'error_w0_kernel_type' called from the algorithm layer with an insufficient number of arguments as specified by the metadata.
+    Parse Error: Kernel 'summation_w0_to_w3_kernel_type' called from the algorithm layer with an insufficient number of arguments as specified by the metadata.
 Expected at least '2' but found '1'.

+PSyclone will verify the code the user asked to be created as much as possible and raise any issues early on, i.e. before even compiling the code.

 ## Solution for Invalid Transformation